bchenghi/trace-manager/README.md

 ## Setup
 - Have maven, java 8 and java 11 (or above) installed.
 - Set up maven and java 11 (or above) in environment variables.
-- Run setup.bat
+- Run `scripts/setup.bat`
-- Modify trace-manager/java-mutation-framework/sampleMicrobatConfig.json's java_home to point to java 8.
+- Modify `java_home` in `trace-manager/java-mutation-framework/sampleMicrobatConfig.json` to point to java 8.
-- Run Main class in trace-manager
+- Run `Main` class in trace-manager

+Whenever the remote is updated, run `scripts/update.bat`, and the project (including the submodules) will be updated and recompiled.

 ## Execution
 In tracemanager.TraceManager class, it contains a for loop that runs all test cases found in the specified project.
 Specific test cases can be specified by choosing a specific one from the list of test cases obtained using List.get(int).